zardoy/old-vk-your-diary/README.md

-This is Your Diary app for VK (VK Service).
+This is old version of Your Diary.
+New one located [here](https://github.com/zardoy/vk-your-diary).